-Good point.
-And put that way, it suddenly seemed clear to me that the most valuable service we can offer owners are the insights, lessons, and stories that come from the people who live them.
-In other words, at 21 Hats we’re not going to tell you how to run your business.
-But we are going to create forums that let you connect with other owners, and we’re going to publish news articles, Q&As, webinars, and podcasts that feature a range of voices speaking frankly about what it takes to build a business—and what to do when success is elusive.
+At 21 Hats, we’re not going to tell you how to run your business.
+But we are going to publish news articles, Q&As, webinars, and podcasts that feature business owners speaking frankly about what it takes to build a business.